joakimk/minimapper/README.md

 * It should be possible to learn all it does in a short time
 * It should be simple to add an adapter for a new database
 * It should be simple to maintain minimapper

-### Compatibility

-This gem is tested against all major rubies in both 1.8 and 1.9, see [.travis.yml](https://github.com/joakimk/minimapper/blob/master/.travis.yml).
-For each ruby version, the SQL mappers are tested against SQLite3, PostgreSQL and MySQL.

-### Early days

-The API may not be entiery stable yet and there are probably edge cases that aren't covered.
-However... it's most likely better to use this than to roll your own project specific solution.
-We need good tools for this kind of thing in the rails community, but to make that possible we need to gather around one or a few of them to make them good.

 ## Installation